cs106l/cs106l-assignments/assign4/README.md

     Mispelling { token, suggestions }
     ```

+    This should be the return value of the `/* A lambda function taking a Token -> Mispelling */` lambda function in the code above.

 3. **Step Three: Drop misspellings with no suggestions.**
-    At this point, `view` contains all of our mispelled words with their suggestions: it is a view over a collection of `Mispelling` objects.
+    At this point, `view` contains all of our misspelled words with their suggestions: it is a view over a collection of `Mispelling` objects.
 However, some of these `Mispelling` objects won't have any suggestions.
-For example, the gibberish word `"adskadnfknfs"` is definitely mispelled, but there's no word in the dictionary that is one away from it.
-We would like to remove these empty mispellings from our view before returning them.
+For example, the gibberish word `"adskadnfknfs"` is definitely misspelled, but there's no word in the English dictionary that is one edit away from it.
+We would like to remove these suggestion-less mispellings from our view before returning them.

     Once again, we can apply `std::ranges::views::filter` to `view`.
 You should have all the information you need to do this!
 After you filter the empty mispellings, you'll want to materialize `view` into an `std::set<Mispelling>` and return it, which you can do through similar process described for `suggestions` in Part Two above!